 - Delayed trip and missed flight connection

-- The policy seeker needs to buy travel insurance before he is travelling either abroad or within India irrespective of any purpose
+- An individual should buy travel insurance before travelling either abroad or within India irrespective of the purpose for travelling

-- Make sure to read the guidelines, terms and conditions carefully to get the details of the policy like the coverage
+- Make sure to read the guidelines, terms and conditions carefully to know the coverage suitable in your case

 - Provide the necessary documents to the insurance company for processing the claim.
 The process is different for different types of claims

-- One can pay for the necessary expenses in case of insured event and afterwards, it will be reimbursed by the insurance company
+- One can pay for the necessary expenses if it is covered under the insurance.
+Later, the amount will be reimbursed by the insurance company

-Travel insurance has different types of plans under its umbrella so eligibility criteria and age limit will also differ from policy to policy.
-Let is understand this a little more:
+Travel insurance has different types of plans under its umbrella, so eligibility criteria and age limit will also differ from policy to policy.
+Let’s understand this.

-- On the submission of claim form, it will be assessed by a surveyor appointed by the insurance company
+- The documents will be assessed by a surveyor appointed by the insurance company

 - After an assessment, the company will decide whether to accept or reject the policy

 Different situations would need different sets of documents.
-Some of the essential documents which need to be submitted to the insurance company to process claim are:
+Some of the essential documents which need to be submitted to the insurance company to process claims are:

 - Original ticket or boarding pass

-- Copy of the passport indicating the travel dates
+- Copy of the passport indicating travel dates

 - For medical claims – medical practitioner’s consultation notes, original admission/discharge card, bills with prescriptions